pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 888 Fix Bugs

+Today I solved some bugs in my work these bugs see easy but in the practice was more complicated that start, tomorrow I start with new development I am exciting.

 ##### Day 887 State Pattern

 Today I was studying design patterns, this day studied the State Design Pattern, the design patterns, and very interesting, my object-oriented code it's poorly about design, I want to be better with object-oriented programming and Java and Kotlin languages for the moment.